<> <> <> <>

 Male pattern baldness is not so much the loss of hair as it is the natural ability to easily regrow it in certain areas (usually beginning at the front and on the crown).

-As such, it’s important to think of your scalp as the garden bed from which your foliage (follicles) can sprout.
-You can’t expect soil that is filled with toxins and devoid of nutrients to grow a bounty of roses, so why should you expect your scalp to grow hairs when it’s covered with the wrong products.
+You can’t expect soil that is filled with toxins and devoid of nutrients to grow a bounty of roses, so why should you expect your scalp to grow hairs when it’s covered with the wrong products?

 Here are three easy ways to improve your scalp health:

-• Massage your scalp when you shampoo.
 Just running your hands through your hair when you rinse isn’t good enough at encouraging healthier follicles; you need to make sure you’re removing any build-up of oils and dead skin on the surface of your scalp.
-Giving your noggin’ a good rub with your fingertips also feels fantastic, so there are no excuses.

-• Avoid products that aren’t water-based.
-Adding petrochemicals to your skin isn’t really recommended at the best of times, but when it comes to a suffering scalp, it’s particularly important to keep it natural.
 Avoid products like wax or grease and aim for something lighter that can be easily rinsed out (there are water-based wax products available that have the same look and effect as a traditional hair wax, minus the chemicals).

-• Avoid product “build-up”.
 Plenty of folks don’t like to wash their hair every day and there’s nothing wrong with letting some natural oils recover in your scalp before you hit it with shampoo.
 But if you’re using a product to keep your hair in place, make sure it comes out before any more goes in.
-Even if this means washing with only water every day, it’s best to create a clean environment to encourage healthier follicles.

-DON’T: Rely on blogs, anecdotes, or Reddit
+Don't: Rely on blogs, anecdotes, or Reddit

 This one should seem obvious, but when you’re hungry for answers, it’s easy to get caught up in a web of other people’s bullshit, and there are few topics with as many old wives’ tales attached to them as that of hair loss.

 And, yes, we realise that this is technically a blog post, but there’s one important thing to look for when you’re reading anything online with a medical element to it: citation.
-See this text with a link in it here, here, and here?
-That means that when we say something we can back it up.
+See this text with a link in it here, here, and here

 And we’re hardly the only good source of information on the topic, there are plenty of other resources online that provide great information about hair loss.